 \section{Introduction}

 Network security is characterized by significant asymmetry, as defenders must ensure the continuous protection of the network's components from various attackers, while adversaries need only exploit a single weak entry point at any given time.
-This entails a great demand for the continuous automates cyber-defense systems.
-The majority of the current security techniques are categorized as intrusion detection system(IDS).
-Early generations of IDS were predominately rule-based.
-However, recent advancements have seen application of the machine learning and deep learning in cyber-defense.
+This generates a great demand for continuous automated cyber-defense systems.
+The majority of current security techniques are classified as an intrusion detection system(IDS).
+The early generations of IDS were predominantly rule-based.
+However, recent advancements have seen the application of machine learning and deep learning in cyber-defense.
 These models utilize traffic features such as packet header information to predict the likelihood of a traffic being a threat.
 Unfortunately, such models often suffer from high false positive rate.

-Reinforcement Learning(RL) excels in interactive sequential decision making \cite{sutton2018reinforcement} that cannot easily be solved using analytical solutions.
-RL algorithms with mindset of optimizing long term goals.
+Reinforcement learning (RL) excels in sequential interactive decision making \cite{sutton2018reinforcement} that cannot be easily solved using analytical solutions.
+RL algorithms with mindset of optimizing long-term goals.
 This makes it different from the classical supervised learning based models.
 With the help of deep learning, Deep Reinforcement leaning(DRL) is able to tackle large observation and action spaces.
-DRL trained agents achieved human and even super-human levels of performance in a range of complex tasks including classic board games such as Go \cite{silver2017mastering}, video games ranging from classic Atari \cite{mnih2013playing}, autonomous driving \cite{sallab2017deep}, and robotics \cite{ibarz2021train}.
-DRL has also been successfully applied to autonomous network defense \cite{foley2023inroads}, a task where the defend agent proactively monitors the state of the network, identifies abnormalities, and take actions to remediate.
+DRL trained agents achieved human and even superhuman levels of performance in a range of complex tasks including classic board games such as Go \cite{silver2017mastering}, video games ranging from classic Atari \cite{mnih2013playing}, autonomous driving \cite{sallab2017deep}, and robotics \cite{ibarz2021train}.
+DRL has also been successfully applied to autonomous network defense \cite{foley2023inroads}, a task in which the defend agent proactively monitors the state of the network, identifies abnormalities, and takes action to remediate.